nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 - **Building the wrong course (and hence not getting sales)**
 - **Getting stuck during the creation process**
-- **Building something great but failing to get it in front of the right audience**
+- **Creating something great but failing build an audience and conduct effective marketing**

 This is a comprehensive overview, so it's divided into sections.
 It also contains frequent cat pictures for motivation.